 State Target: 4.6 infant deaths per 1,000 live births

 How Are We Doing?The infant mortality rate has declined throughout the past 30 years both locally and nationally.
-The Utah infant mortality rate declined slightly in 2019 to 5.3 deaths per 1,000 live births from 5.4 in 2018, after increasing from 2015-2017.
-During 2019, 250 Utah infants died before their first birthday.
+The Utah infant mortality rate increased in 2020 to 5.5 deaths per 1,000 live births from 5.3 in 2019.
+During 2020, 251 Utah infants died before their first birthday.